 Creating Community Impact with RBA

-Community impact focuses on conditions of well-being for children, families and the community as a whole that a group of leaders is working collectively to improve.
+Community impact focuses on the conditions of well-being for children, families and communities that a group of leaders are working to improve.
 For example: “Residents with good jobs,” “Children ready for school,” or “A safe and clean neighborhood”.
 In RBA, these conditions of well-being are referred to as results or outcomes.

 It is critical to identify powerful measures to determine the progress a community is making towards achieving community well-being.
 For communities, the measurements are known as community indicators and are usually collected by public agencies.
 A community wanting to have residents with good jobs may look at “turning the curve” on the unemployment rate.